-WA and Vic are considered to be the outliers, as their act focuses on occupational health and safety where penalties applied for breaches are less severe, yet are more specific in terms of who health and safety responsibilities apply to.
+WA and Vic are considered to be the outliers, as their act focuses on occupational health and safety where penalties applied for breaches are less severe yet are more specific in terms of who health and safety responsibilities apply to.
 Whereas in other states the person conducting a business or undertaking (PCBU) has the onus of safety responsibilities within a business.
 A PCBU could be a number of people within the business, not solely the owner or employer.

-In WA economic ties to mining mean that their act aims to protect this industry.
+In WA, economic ties to mining mean that their act aims to protect this industry.
 Vic’s differentiation has more of a political stance and generally has different views to other states and territories.

 The consequences for breaching acts is different across each state.
 Compensation, remedies as well as penalties and jail times are different state by state.
-All employers need to be wary of this especially if they have workers around the country and/or operating businesses that could be covered by different laws.
+All employers need to be wary of this especially, if they have workers around the country and/or operating businesses that could be covered by different laws.

 If you are a business owner, employer or PCBU and you have questions referring to your workplace obligations and health and safety laws, call Employsure today.
-Employsure can support your business and protect you nationwide even if you have multi sites in different states or territories.
+Employsure can support your business and protect you nationwide even if you have multiple sites in different states or territories.